jparedesb1/stand/README.md

 # stand
 Interactive stand
-this is a test project, I am Electronic engineer and i am learnig programming.
+This is a test project...